leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 ---

-As an exercise, try deriving the cross-chunk recurrence for MambaSum, DeltaProduct, and Gated DeltaProduct.
+As an exercise, try deriving the cross-chunk recurrence for MambaSum, DeltaProduct, Gated DeltaProduct, and RWKV-7P.

 ---